chalmerlowe/intro_to_sprinting/class_materials/projects_with_code.md

 ## Overview

-When you start working with live projects, there are additional things you will need to configure besides `git`, including:
+When you start working with live projects, there are additional things you will need to configure besides Git, including:

 * editors
 * build tooling